YouTube-ASL: A Large-Scale, Open-Domain American Sign Language-English Parallel Corpus: The YouTube-ASL Corpus

 As described previously in \citet{abuelhaija2016youtube8m}, the YouTube video annotation system associates machine-generated tags with each video in the form of Knowledge Graph entities, which are based on the video's metadata, context, and content signals.
 We retrieved listed public videos tagged as being related to sign language generally or American Sign Language specifically, as of January 2022.\footnote{Some video IDs may have been removed from this set over time due to video deletions.} This automatic tagging step, while having higher recall than prior works, was flawed in that it was not aware of sign language in the video content itself---to be expected due to the limited nature of current sign language processing.
 This means that, for example, videos in sign language that do not explicitly mention sign language in the content or context were unlikely to be discovered.
 This failure mode was most salient for press conferences with simultaneous interpreters, which tend not to have well-aligned captions anyway.

 Given these retrieved videos, we drilled down on those with user-generated captions---i.e., captions that were manually uploaded rather than automatically derived from speech---because speech-derived captions are not tightly aligned with signed content.
 As a heuristic filtering step, we automatically removed videos with duration <10 seconds or >5 hours, width <480 pixels or height >360 pixels, and frame rate <15fps or >60fps.
-From inspection, this excluded a negligible amount of desirable videos.
+We arrived at these values through an iterative mining and auditing process, so that we could reduce annotator labor spent on irrelevant videos without excluding too many relevant ones.
+From inspection, the heuristic excluded a negligible amount of desirable videos.
 The one class of useful videos one might expect this to exclude, short isolated sign videos as used by MS-ASL~\cite{msasl} and WLASL~\cite{wlasl}, tends to have the label in the video title or description rather than captions, so removing videos under 10 seconds does not have a substantial impact.
+Videos that were over 5 hours were often either live interpreted broadcasts (which did not have aligned captions) or not sign language (e.g., corrupted videos or mostly static content for hours on end).

 Finally, we used off-the-shelf person detection tools to exclude videos where none of the captions corresponded to spans with exactly one person present in the video.
 We limit the scope of our efforts to signing monologues due to the challenges of modeling conversations between multiple signers.

 The result was a list of 88,002 candidate videos that might contain ASL with high-quality captions.